bomazani/backend-twitter-clone/README.md

 ** I have created 3 html templates: all tweets, active user tweets, follower's tweets.
     - need to build those out, so they can be used to control what tweets are being displayed where.
+    - user tweets & follower tweets should appear on the homepage.
+All tweets should not be displayed.